gandalfliang/libmfx_win/README.md

 # libmfx_win
-mirror of Intel Medis SDK for Windows
+mirror of Intel Media SDK for Windows